Sicut cervus (Palestrina)

 Sicut cervus is a motet for four voices by Giovanni Pierluigi da Palestrina.
-It sets the beginning of Psalm 42, Psalmus XLII in the Latin version of the Psalterium Romanum rather than the Vulgate Bible.
+It sets the beginning of Psalm 42, Psalmus XLI in the Latin version of the Psalterium Romanum rather than the Vulgate Bible.
 The incipit is "Sicut cervus desiderat ad fontes" (As the deer desires the fountains) followed by a second part (secunda pars) "Sitivit anima mea" (My soul thirsts).
-It was published in 1604 in Motecta festorum, Liber 2, and has become one of Palestrina's most popular motets, regarded as a model of Renaissance polyphony, expressing spiritual yearning.
+It has become one of Palestrina's most popular motets, regarded as a model of Renaissance polyphony, expressing spiritual yearning.

 History

 The motet is a setting of Psalm 42:1-3.
 The Psalm was a prescribed tract for the blessing of the water (font) on Holy Saturday, recalling the water of baptism as well as the "living water of the eucharist".
 The text, speaking of the longing for God, retained its association with funeral music, having been widely used as the Tract before the Tridentine Roman Missal of 1570 standardized the tract Absolve, Domine.

-Palestrina's setting was posthumously published in Venice in 1604 in the collection Motectorum quatuor vocibus, ... liber secundus, a sequel to the 1564 Motecta festorum.
+The first edition which has survived in full is a posthumously published collection of motets, Motectorum quatuor vocibus, ... which appeared in Venice in 1604.
+However, it appears that a lost edition of Sicut Cervus was published in Rome during the composer's lifetime.

 It is now one of Palestrina's most anthologized works and regarded as a model of Renaissance polyphony.